rolfjunior/Raspberry-Pi-Door-Lock/README.md

 3.Clone the code from git and copy all the files in your raspberry pi under /home/pi
 	3.1 - sudo git clone https://github.com/rolfjunior/Raspberry-Pi-Door-Lock

-4.A XXXXXX folder will be created with the files inside of it move the files to /home/pi/Raspberry-Pi-Door-Lock Using file manager do copy and paste or
+4.A Raspberry-Pi-Door-Lock folder will be created with the files inside of it, move the files to /home/pi/ Using file manager do copy and paste or
 	4.1 - sudo cp /home/pi//Raspberry-Pi-Door-Lock/locker.py /home/pi/
 	4.2 - sudo cp /home/pi//Raspberry-Pi-Door-Lock/start_lock.sh /home/pi/